jcraane/kmm-resources/README.md

 #### Configure for iOS

+Make sure to use the `embedAndSignAppleFrameworkForXcode` task when building from Xcode (see https://blog.jetbrains.com/kotlin/2021/07/multiplatform-gradle-plugin-improved-for-connecting-kmm-modules/).

 Configure the plugin for iOS (add the compileKotlinIos* based on the targets that the app supports):

 ```kotlin